Mark O’Neill

 Acting in various claims against solicitors including disputes concerning client identification checks, the registration of charges over property, breaches of undertaking and the premature release of funds in conveyancing transactions.

-Acting in various claims against accountants, including (with Mark Simpson QC), a claim concerning negligence advice regarding tax implications of a client’s non-domiciled status.
+Acting in various claims against accountants, including (with Mark Simpson KC), a claim concerning negligence advice regarding tax implications of a client’s non-domiciled status.

-Acting (with Mark Simpson QC) in a claim against an accountant, involving the systematic misappropriation of funds from a client.
+Acting (with Mark Simpson KC) in a claim against an accountant, involving the systematic misappropriation of funds from a client.

-Acting in various claims against auditors, including (with Mark Simpson QC) a claim concerning negligent failure to uncover a fraud in relation to the management of an offshore investment fund.
+Acting in various claims against auditors, including (with Mark Simpson KC) a claim concerning negligent failure to uncover a fraud in relation to the management of an offshore investment fund.

-Acting in various claims against financial advisers and fund managers, including (with Tim Howe QC) a dispute between a private equity fund and its fund manager concerning an alleged negligent investment in China.
+Acting in various claims against financial advisers and fund managers, including (with Tim Howe KC) a dispute between a private equity fund and its fund manager concerning an alleged negligent investment in China.

-Acting (with John Taylor QC) in a claim against a financial adviser concerning the mismanagement of share portfolios and CFD and spread betting accounts.
+Acting (with John Taylor KC) in a claim against a financial adviser concerning the mismanagement of share portfolios and CFD and spread betting accounts.

 Acting in various claims against banks including claims concerning the duties of a mortgagee in possession to repair and maintain the property, the provision of investment advice and breach of mandate.